dragen1860/MAML-Pytorch/README.md

 run `python omniglot_train.py`, the program will download `omniglot` dataset automatically.

 decrease the value of `args.task_num` to fit your GPU memory capacity.

+For 5-way 1-shot exp., it allocates nearly 3GB GPU memory.

 # Refer to this Rep.